-Crime Stoppers Western Australia Limited is a registered charity managed by our Board of Directors, which includes our Chief Executive Officer and a representative of the Commissioner of Police.
+Crime Stoppers Western Australia Limited is a registered charity managed by our voluntary Board of Directors, which includes our Chief Executive Officer and a representative of the Commissioner of Police.

 Associate Professor Pamela Henry is Director of the Sellenger Centre for research in Law, Justice and Social Change at Edith Cowan University.
 She is a member of several university committees and has completed a range of projects in crime and policing-related research.